neilchaudhuri/vidya-website/content/blog/black-lives-matter.md

 I am sorry it took the breathtaking privilege of Amy Cooper, who was so angry at [avid birder
 Christian Cooper](https://www.npr.org/2020/06/03/869052336/-blackbirdersweek-seeks-to-make-the-great-outdoors-open-to-all) for
-merely asking her to follow the rules and leash her dog that she called police and lied, "There's an African-American man recording me and threatening myself and my dog" with implicit knowledge that she has at her command an instrument for ending black lives.
+merely asking her to follow the rules and leash her dog that she called police and lied, "There's an African-American man recording me and threatening myself and my dog" with implicit knowledge and smug assurance that she has at her command an instrument for killing black people.
 In fact, Amy Cooper's disgusting behavior undermines completely the "[bad apples](https://www.brookings.edu/blog/how-we-rise/2020/05/30/bad-apples-come-from-rotten-trees-in-policing/)" argument made so often in defense of police and an entire criminal justice apparatus who destroy black lives.